EK BALAM- "Que las voces sean viento, sean

 To live with neither executor nor owner.

-(based on medicine chants of the Kuiva people and on the genocide they have suffered for centuries)
+(based on medicine chants of the Kuiva people and on the

 We men, we women